scanberg/viamd/README.md

 # VIAMD
 Visual Interactive Analysis of Molecular Dynamics

 VIAMD is an interactive analysis tool for molecular dynamics (MD) written in C/C++.
+VIAMD is developed in the Department for Media and Information Technology (LIU, Norrköping).
 It exposes a rudementary script language that is used to declare operations which are performed over the frames of the trajectory.
 The results can then be viewed in the different windows exposed in the application.
 <p align="center">
 <img src="https://user-images.githubusercontent.com/38646069/225882518-85309730-47bf-4b3a-9237-cdacbd0f3ecf.png" alt="This is an overview of the viamd software" width="800"/>
 </p>